-College students bringing home mononucleosisDecember 6th, 2013 by Evie Polsley in Diseases, Conditions, Syndromes /
+College students bringing home mononucleosisDecember 6, 2013 by Evie Polsley in Medicine & Health / Diseases, Conditions, Syndromes

 One of the hallmarks of heading home for winter break is the enormous amount of laundry college students bring home as a present for mom and dad.
 But the dirty socks might not be the only unwelcome guest they transport home.
 They might also bring mononucleosis, better known as mono.

 "Mono is often called the 'kissing disease' because it's transmitted from person to person through saliva.
 But kissing is not the only way to contract mono.
 It can be spread by sharing drinks or food utensils.
 Since it occurs mostly in adolescents between the ages of 15 and 24, it's a common illness for many college students," said Khalilah Babino, DO, an immediate care physician at Loyola University Health System and assistant professor in the Department of Family Medicine at Loyola University Chicago Stritch School of Medicine.

 Usual symptoms for mono include: